New Year's Day (Taylor Swift song): Commercial performance

 "New Year's Day" debuted at number 40 on the Billboard Hot Country Songs chart dated December 9, 2017.
 It was her 41st chart entry, and her first since her collaboration with Tim McGraw on "Highway Don't Care" in 2013.
 The same week, it debuted at number five on the Billboard Country Digital Song Sales chart, her 33rd top-ten entry.
 On the Billboard Country Airplay chart, the single debuted at number 57, her first chart entry since "Shake It Off" (2014).
 "New Year's Day" later peaked at number 33 and number 41 on the Hot Country Songs and Country Airplay charts, respectively.
 It peaked at number 44 on the Billboard Digital Song Sales chart.
-It also peaked on the Billboard Canada Country at number 50 and Belgian Flanders's Ultratip Bubbling Under chart at number 33.
+It also peaked on the Billboard Canada Country chart at number 50 and Belgian Flanders's Ultratip Bubbling Under chart at number 33.

 Credits and personnel

 Credits are adapted from the liner notes of Reputation.